pschatzmann/arduino-audiokit/README.md

 I converted the __audio_boards__ and their related __drivers__ into an __Arduino Library__ and provide an easy to use C++ class which configures both the CODEC and I2S.
 I also tried to abstract away all ESP32 specific funcationality.

 So with this project it should now get quite easy to use these boards also in Arduino.
+The following functionality is supported

+- management of different audio codec (starting, stopping, setting volume etc)
+- optional I2S output (ESP32 only)
+- optional SD support via SPI
+- information about board specific pins

 ## Configuration